How often do variable home loan rates change?

 How to manage or prepare for interest rate changes

-There are a couple ways to prepare for interest rate changes.
-You’re probably only concerned with rates going one way - up - and not the other way - down.
+There are a couple of ways to prepare for interest rate changes.
+You’re probably only concerned with rates going one way and not the other way.

-If you’ve held a home loan for a few years, hopefully your lender has applied a few interest rate cuts to home loan.
-This is a great opportunity to continue what you were paying on your old rate, because if rates go up again, you are well-prepared to ‘weather the storm’, while also feeling good about getting ahead on your home loan.
+- If you’ve held a home loan for a few years, hopefully your lender has applied a few interest rate cuts to your home with market shifts.
+This is a great opportunity to continue what you were paying on your old rate, because if rates go up again, you may be better prepared to ‘weather the storm’, while also feeling good about getting ahead on your home loan.

-Similarly, if your lender hasn’t passed on any interest rate cuts and you’re on a variable rate, refinancing your home loan to a lower rate can be a great way to claw back some savings.
+- Similarly, if your lender hasn’t passed on any interest rate cuts and you’re on a variable rate, either requesting a review of your rate with your existing lender or refinancing your home loan to a lower rate elsewhere can be a great way to claw back some savings.

-Even if interest rates go up, it’s worthwhile shopping around for a new home loan - chances are there’s a more competitive rate not far around the corner.
+Even if interest rates go up, it’s worthwhile shopping around for a new home loan - chances are there may be a more competitive rate not far around the corner.

 As you can see, there are many factors that can influence how often variable rates change outside of changes made to the official cash rate.
-There are stakeholders to consider, costs to cover, and of course - customers to keep happy.
+If you want to know more about variable rate home loans, get in touch with loans.com.au today!

 Other helpful resources: